 UHF vs VHF Microphones

-The VHF microphone (also known as VHF radio) uses VHF frequencies to work a conventional wireless device.
-VHF transmitters and receivers use a 40cm wavelength range from 30MHz to 300MHz, which means that the VHF radio waves are generally larger than UHF waves.
-An ideal VHF frequency is about 3 MHz above the peak of the UMOX band (which is around 450-470Mhz).
+The VHF microphone uses a Very High Frequency to work a conventional wireless device.
+VHF transmitters and receivers use a 40cm wavelength range from 30MHz to 300MHz.
+This means that very high-frequency radio waves are generally larger than UHF waves.
+An ideal Very high frequency is about 3 MHz above the peak of the UMOX band (which is around 450-470Mhz).

-Like VHF radios, UHF systems are short-range wireless devices that use radio frequencies to transmit sound from audio equipment to an AM or FM transmitter.
+Like VHF radios, UHF systems are short-range wireless devices.
+They use radio frequencies to transmit sound from audio equipment to an AM or FM transmitter.
 UHF refers to ultra-high frequency bandwidth between 300Mhz and 3000Mhz with a carrier wave of approximately 3m in length.

 UHF is commonly used for VF mobile phones (900MHz band), VCDs, CD players, and VCRs because these items operate within the same VF area.